 “I’d say Jackie Tyrrell was a very frustrated man.
 Jackie, while probably in the twilight of his career, I’m sure he would have been biting at the bit to get out there.

 “Maybe that would have worked, maybe it wouldn’t have.
 With 25 minutes to go, though, surely to God he was worth trying.
-He would have brought a little experience and presence to the whole set up,” Carter explained.
+He would have brought a little experience and presence to the whole setup.”

-Yet, the Young Irelands’ man stressed “there would be no finger-pointing” despite the frustration of defeat.
+The Young Irelands man stressed, however, that there “would be no finger-pointing” despite the frustration of defeat.

 “It’s just that we’re taking this game on its merits.
 Jees there’ll be nobody giving out to that bunch,” he said.

-The addition of Ronan Maher at centre-back, thus allowing his brother Pádraic to revert back to his more customary wing-back role, was crucial for Tipp this year, according to Carter.
+The addition of Ronan Maher at centre-back, allowing his brother Pádraic to thrive in his customary wing-back role, was crucial for Tipp this year, according to Carter.

 “In fairness to Ronan Maher, he has made No 6 his home leaving Pádraic back out on the wing.